mspnp/aks-secure-baseline/11-gitops.md

    5. Click the name of any of the two listed instances.
 E.g. **vmss-jumpboxes_0**
    6. Click **Connect** -> **Bastion** -> **Use Bastion**.
    7. Fill in the username field with one of the users from your customized `jumpBoxCloudInit.yml` file.
 E.g. **opsuser01**
-   8. Select **SSH Private Key from Local File** and select your private key file for that specific user.
+   8. Select **SSH Private Key from Local File** and select your private key file (e.g. `opsuser01.key`) for that specific user.
    9. Provide your SSH passphrase in **SSH Passphrase** if your private key is protected with one.
    10. Click **Connect**.
    11. For enhanced "copy-on-select" & "paste-on-right-click" support, your browser may request your permission to support those features.
 It's recommended that you _Allow_ that feature.
 If you don't, you'll have to use the **>>** flyout on the screen to perform copy & paste actions.
    12. Welcome to your jump box!

+   > :warn: The jump box deployed in this walkthrough has only ephemeral disks attached, in which content written to disk will not survive planned or unplanned restarts of the host.
+Never store anything of value on these jump boxes.
+They are expected to be fully ephemeral in nature, and in fact could be scaled-to-zero when not in use.

 1. From your Azure Bastion connection, log into your Azure RBAC tenant and select your subscription.